CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 a.
 Put a breakpoint at the InterestingPictureModel::doFlickrSearch method before the searchTag is encoded at line 40 (click in the margin next to 40 - a red dot should appear).

 b.
-On the Run menu, choose Debug (or click the green bug next to the arrow).
+On the Run menu, choose Debug (or click the green bug next to the arrow) - don't use the green triangle: run in Debug mode so that it stops at line 40.

 c.
-In the browser, search for the word zzzz8888
+In the browser, enter the word zzzz8888 in the search box and click Submit.

 d.
 In the IntelliJ debugging variables window, confirm that the value of searchTag is what you typed in the browser, zzzz8888.

 e.
-Right-click on that value and choose View/Edit.
-Change the value of searchTag to "peach"
+Right-click on that value and choose View/Edit Text.
+Copy this word without the quotes: "peach".
+In the View/Edit box, highlight the value of searchTag and copy in"peach", then click OK.

 f.
 On the Run menu, choose Debugging Actions, and Resume Program

 g.
 In the browser, confirm the response from the web app has the message "Here is an interesting  picture of a zzzz8888" but shows a picture of a peach.
+Why did this happen?

-### 4. In the model class, study how the fetch method words.
+### 4. In the model class, study how the fetch( ) method works.

 a.
-Why is a while loop used?
+Why is a while loop used - what is the body of the loop doing?

 b.
-Put a breakpoint in the loop and examine the value of str with each iteration.
+Put a breakpoint in the loop and examine the value of str with each iteration (use the Resume Program choice again, several times).
 What is the format of the information you are seeing?

+c.
+Put a breakpoint on the line "in.close( )"; remove the breakpoint in the loop.
+Resume Program again.

 ### 5. Investigate how screen scraping works.

 a.
-After the fetch loop completes, examine the value of **response** in the debugging window by clicking on View at the right-hand side of the box.
+After the fetch loop completes and the program is stopped on "in.close()", examine the value of **response** in the debugging window by clicking on View at the right-hand side of the box.
 Right-click and choose Copy Value; this copies this long string to the clipboard.
 Make sure you're doing this *after* the loop finishes, so you have all of the stuff stored in response (i.e., not where you put the breakpoint in part b).

 b.
-Open a text editor and paste this string.
-Then search for the string used by response.indexOf() - that is, the parameter to indexOf().
+Open a text editor (TextEdit on Mac or Notepad on Windows) and paste this string.
+Then search for the string used by response.indexOf() - that is, the parameter to indexOf(), not indexOf.

 c.
 Copy the string into a new browser tab to confirm that it is a picture url.